astropy/astropy/docs/known_issues.rst

    :local:
    :depth: 2

-While most bugs and issues are managed using the `Astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to work around, or are caused by bugs in other
+While most bugs and issues are managed using the `astropy issue tracker <https://github.com/astropy/astropy/issues>`_, this document lists issues that are too difficult to fix, may require some intervention from the user to work around, or are caused by bugs in other